chaos-mesh/rfcs/text/2020-12-25-selectors.md

 func CheckPodMeetSelector(pod v1.Pod, selector v1alpha1.SelectorSpec) (bool, error)
 ```

-Notice that "Mode/Value" also effect the final result of select, depends on
+Notice that "Mode/Value" also affect the final result of select, depends on
 "Mode", it will apply "OnePod", "AllPod", "FixedPod" etc.

-On bushiness logic, there are two part of `SelectSpec`: "SelectorSpec" and
+On bushiness logic, there are two-part of `SelectSpec`: "SelectorSpec" and
 "Mode/Value".
 Any resources are filtered/selected by "SelectorSpec" then be
 selected again by "Mode/Value", then we get the final target of chaos injecting.

-I think we should split these two part, into different interface.
+I think we should split these two-part into different interfaces.

 There are several usage for the selector:

 - Select certain pods with pod-name.
-- List pods with kubernetes native label/field selector from target
+- List pods with Kubernetes native label/field selector from target
-  namespace(s), then filter with namespace, annotations and pod-phase.
+  namespace(s), then filter with namespace, annotations, and pod-phase.
-- Check a pod(resource) is match the selector.
+- Check a pod(resource) is matches the selector.

 ## Detailed design